Technical Debt

 • Apply the boy scout rule [2, 3].
 Leave the code in a better state as it was when you started.

-• Lack of knowledge, when the developer doesn’t know how to write elegant code,
+• Lack of knowledge when the developer does not know how to write elegant code,

-• Lack of ownership, when outsourced software efforts result of in-house engineering being required to refactor or rewrite outsourced code.
+• Lack of ownership with outsourced software efforts results in in-house engineering being required to refactor or rewrite outsourced code.

 Professional software developers deeply understand the impacts of technical debt.

-Amateurs just ignore the consequences and hop to the next product before they go bankrupt.
+Amateurs just ignore the consequences and hop for the next product before they go bankrupt.

 References